 What to Look for When Purchasing Gemstones

-Color – A gemstone’s color varies in hue like the different shades of paint colors (i.e., yellow can be bright to dark to pastel).
-Hue, tone and saturation are aspects of color.
+Color – A gemstone’s color varies in hues like the different shades of paint colors (i.e., yellow can be bright to dark to pastel).
+Hue, tone, and saturation are aspects of color.
 The primary color of the gemstone is the hue.
 The lightness or darkness of the color is called tone.
 Saturation means the intensity of the color.
-Gemstones best color consists of bright, intense, pure and vivid color.
+Gemstones’ best color consists of bright, intense, pure and vivid colors.

-Cut – The cut of a gemstone affects its appearance, maintains maximum weight and optimizes it color and brilliance.
-A well cut gemstone comes alive in the light as it dances through the many facets in the gemstone.
+Cut – The cut of a gemstone affects its appearance, maintains maximum weight and optimizes its color and brilliance.
+A well-cut gemstone comes alive in the light as it dances through the many facets in the gemstone.

 Carat – (gemstone’s weight) One carat equals 200 milligrams or 0.20 grams (1/5 of a gram).
 The more carats, the more the gemstone weighs, and the higher the price.

-All of these gemstone description deal with its appearance.
-However there is more to gemstones than appearance alone.
+All of these gemstone descriptions deal with its appearance.
+However, there is more to gemstones than appearance alone.

-To learn more, call and sign up for our “Gemstones – Properties and Uses” class on Thursday, April 9.
-Go to our “News” webpage to learn more about the class.
+To learn more, call and sign up for one of our gemstone classes.
+Go to our “Events & Classes” webpage to learn about our upcoming classes.